Open Bible with highlighted verse 1 John 4:8 God is love

 Personal Transformation Through God’s Love

 Knowing we are loved by God removes fear and striving.
 As 1 John 4:18 reminds us, “There is no fear in love.
 But perfect love drives out fear.”
+This promise offers comfort for anyone seeking [Bible verses for overcoming fear and anxiety — Bible Verses About Fear and Anxiety].

 Practical Ways to Reflect God’s Love

 Jesus modelled servant love in John 13:14–15 when He washed His disciples’ feet.
-Believers are called to live this way daily—through forgiveness, patience, and acts of service.
+Believers are called to live this way daily—through forgiveness, patience and acts of service.

 Why This Verse Brings Comfort Today